 In total, the Boundary Crossing research program has been supported with more than five million dollars of federal funding.

-- Boundary Crossing: Re-Situating Cultural Competence (PI: M. Lawlor; Co-PI: C. Mattingly)
+- Boundary Crossing: Re-Situating Cultural Competence (Principal Investigator: Mary Lawlor; Co-Principal Investigator: Cheryl Mattingly)

-- Boundary Crossing: An Ethnographic and Longitudinal Study (PI: M. Lawlor; Co-PI: C. Mattingly)
+- Boundary Crossing: An Ethnographic and Longitudinal Study (Principal Investigator: Mary Lawlor; Co-Principal Investigator: Cheryl Mattingly)

 - Experimental soccer and the good life / USC Chan Magazine

 - 2011 Mitchell Symposium scholar – Dr. Mary Lawlor / UNC School of Medicine Division of Occupational Science and Occupational Therapy